n-laoutaris/n-laoutaris/README.md

 - [Airline Sentiment Analysis](https://github.com/n-laoutaris/airline-sentiment-analysis-ml): A comparison of Machine Learning models for classification.
 - [Twitter Sentiment Analysis](https://github.com/n-laoutaris/sentiment-analysis-comparison-kaggle): A demonstration of basic text analytics using pre-trained models.
 - [Healthcare Data Mining](https://github.com/n-laoutaris/data-mining-hospital-length-of-stay): Predicting hospital length of stay and other analytics.
-- CO₂ Time Series Modeling (Pending upload): Decomposition, transformation, modeling and forecasting of atmospheric data using classical techniques in R.
+- [CO₂ Time Series Modeling](https://github.com/n-laoutaris/timeseries-forecasting-co2): Decomposition, transformation, modeling and forecasting of atmospheric data using classical techniques in R.
 - Chaotic Time Series Analysis (Pending upload): Uncovering the hidden structure of a chaotic system through phase space reconstruction, fractal analysis and nonlinear forecasting using R.
 - Proximity AI (Pending upload): A rule-based AI for the board game Proximity, with ongoing development of a reinforcement learning AI agent.